rownok420/react-lovers-assignment/README.md

 ## About Project

-- This is a simple react app
+- This is a simple react website.
+- I've used react to develop the UI of this site.
-- This app contains different <strong>Developer</strong> information
+- This app contains different <strong>Developer</strong> information.
-- You can select developer and get estimate budget for hiring them
+- You can select developer and get estimate budget for hiring them.
+- I used font-awesome for icons.
+And also used bootstrap for responsiveness and faster design.
+- I created a json file, placed it locally and loaded data from it to show in the UI